ashutoshmjain/gita/src/how.md

 ----

 [^text]: mdBook takes the written words in "markdown" format and churns out a fully deployable webApp.
 - markDown is a "translation engine" that translates a piece of simple written text into html that is easily understood and parsed by web browsers.
-You stil need to follow mardown notations.
+You still need to follow markdown notations.
 It is not a bad deal because markdown notations are lot easier than typing html tags.
 - markDown is prebuilt into mdbook.
 It thus takes the text written in markdown format and converts it into a static website that looks and feels like a book.
 You still need a server to deploy this website.
 And you still need to connect it with a domain name.
 - a static website is something that doesn't changes it's content till a new version is deployed.
 - Since static websites put minimal load on the webservers, places like github or gitlab allow free hosting and publishing.